amirinisrael/amirinisrael.github.io/README.md

 Continue to the 2nd, 3rd and 4th bend in a similar manner.

 When you are finished you should have a nearly flat rack.
-If it is not flat, take the time to bend it as flat as best you can.
-Brazing over a flat plate will further flatten the rack.
+If it is not flat, take the time to bend it flat as best you can.
+Clamping and brazing over a flat plate will further flatten the rack.

 When you finish the last bend you will see that the ends overlap.
-This is because rounded corners use less material than the straight corners assumed in the length calculation.
+This is because rounded corners use less material than the straight corners assumed in the abovementioned length calculation.

-For large production volumes a bending jig is essential because it is much faster and produces consistently the same results.
+For large production volumes a bending jig is essential because it is much faster and produces consistent results.

 ![bending_jig_with_8mm_tube_prior_to_1st_bend-lr](https://user-images.githubusercontent.com/42239030/43993855-7b1a6158-9d9c-11e8-9867-87873e9ef26b.jpg)

 ## Clamping the Tubes and Cutting the Overlap
-Clamp the recently bent frame of the rack to a flat steel surface.
+Clamp the recently bent "frame" of the rack to a flat steel surface.
 Measures the sides with a yardstick to ensure that the opposite sides are of equal length.
 Mark the overlap of the joint and cut to size.

 ## Cutting a Sleeve
 Cut a short length of sleeve (3/8" or 10mm) and check that it slides on and off both sides of the join.